 Browse Faculty Profiles

 Department websites will often have a People or Faculty link somewhere that will usually have a little paragraph about each professor’s research and publications or a link to the professor's own site.
-The Stanford Humanities Center lets you browse their Experts Bureau.
-People in the School of Medicine, and possibly other schools, will be on the new Stanford Profiles website.
-The list of Research Centers at Stanford may help you find faculty who are not teaching or not attached to a department.
+You can also view relevant information on the Stanford Profiles website.
+Finally, the list of Research Centers at Stanford may help you find faculty who are not teaching or not attached to a department.

 Read the Stanford News